dariolopez/ubuntu_lamp_template/README.md

 run_list: "role[app]", "role[db_master]"

-Recommended prod environment:
+Recommended environment size:
 ====================

 I recommend at least 2gb of RAM for all testing purposes, as MariaDB10, Apache, PHP-FPM, Memcached, Varnish, and NewRelic will all be included.
 For best performance to price ratio, I recommend at least 3 4gb or 8gb "General" compute nodes from Rackspace.com for "app" servers.
-The "db_master" server should be a Rackspace.com OnMetal Compute instance with an attached SSD Volume (unless your MySQL size is very very small, and you can deal with a 30gb disk).
+The master database server should be a Rackspace.com OnMetal Compute instance with an attached SSD Volume (unless your MySQL size is very very small, and you can deal with a 30gb disk).
 If this is a very very IO intensive database, use the OnMetal IO server.
 The "db_slave" can be a 8gb "General" server.
 LAMP stacks depend massively on their master database for performance.
 Take great care tuning MySQL - this cookbook will self tune to some extent, but make sure you read the included guide carefully.
 The tuning guide is located at TUNING.md.

 Rant:
 ====================

 This cookbook is meant to illustrate a collection of best practices I have been designing for Chef.
 As such:

 1. The will never be an attributes file, ever.
-Chef attributes are bad.
-Recipes instead.
+Chef attributes are bad - use recipes instead.
 2. Roles _are_ recipes, no exception.
 A "app" server only runs "role[app]", which in turn is _only_ "recipes/role_app.rb".
 3. Never reference itself unless otherwise unavoidable - instead using #{cookbook_name}.
 4. Prioritize real application testing and Time-To-Production over code testing and philosophy.
 5. Strive to include as few foreign cookbooks as possible.
 6. Converge speed is a top concern - all cruft left at the door.
 7. Recipes function not only as a infrastructure-as-code, but also as code-as-support-guide.
 A Ops person reading a recipe ought to be able to understand how to support it, via comments and clear code.
 8. Discourage the usage of mixed sources of truth - favoring clarity over philsophies.
+This means if an attribute can be defined in a recipe, it will be.
+Data bags, attributes hidden in attribute files, environments, nodes, roles, are all _strongly_ discouraged.